 Students will select three professors to serve on a Portfolio Evaluation Committee.
+While the committee chair must have taught a course in the student's thematic track, the other two committee members may come from any of the three tracks.
 These professors will review the portfolio's contents and score the synthetic essay.
 Each member of the committee will score (1) a "Synthetic Essay Content" rubric, evaluating the essay's historical content and analysis, and (2) a "Synthetic Essay Writing" rubric, evaluating grammar, mechanics, and citation.